lguibr/muzerotriangle/out.md

 This submodule defines the fundamental building blocks and interfaces for the MuZero Monte Carlo Tree Search implementation.

 -   **[`Node`](node.py):** The `Node` class is the cornerstone, representing a single state within the search tree.
 It stores the associated *hidden state* (`torch.Tensor`), the predicted *reward* to reach this state, parent/child relationships, the action that led to it, and crucial MCTS statistics (visit count, value sum, prior probability).
 The root node additionally holds the initial `GameState`.
 It provides properties like `value_estimate` (Q-value) and `is_expanded`.
 -   **[`search`](search.py):** The `search.py` module contains the high-level `run_mcts_simulations` function.
 This function orchestrates the core MCTS loop for a given root node: performing initial inference, then repeatedly selecting leaves, expanding them using the network's dynamics and prediction functions, and backpropagating the results.
-It uses helper functions from the [`muzerotriangle.mcts.strategy`](../strategy/README.md) submodule.
-It handles potential gradient issues by detaching tensors before converting to NumPy.
+It uses helper functions from the [`muzerotriangle.mcts.strategy`](../strategy/README.md) submodule. **Includes extensive DEBUG level logging** for tracing the simulation process.
+Handles potential gradient issues by detaching tensors before converting to NumPy.
 -   **[`types`](types.py):** The `types.py` module defines essential type hints and protocols for the MCTS module, such as `ActionPolicyMapping`.
 The `ActionPolicyValueEvaluator` protocol is less relevant now as the `NeuralNetwork` interface is used directly.

 ## Exposed Interfaces